 These homemade cream caramels are absolutely divine all on their own.
 But it's also a great recipe for using to make some other easy candies that are delicious in their own right.

 If you want to make salted caramels, all you need to do is sprinkle a little flaky salt over the caramels after they are set.
-I love Maldon Sea Salt Flakes or Fleur de Sel.
+I love Maldon Sea Salt Flakes (affiliate link) or Fleur de Sel.

 Caramel with Pecans